simdjson/simdjson/README.md

 - [Microsoft FishStore](https://github.com/microsoft/FishStore)
 - [Yandex ClickHouse](https://github.com/yandex/ClickHouse)

+If you are planning to use simdjson in a product, please work from one of our releases.

 ## Research article (VLDB Journal)

 A description of the design and implementation of simdjson is in our research article: